 For now we have learned not only the details of the flood and the range of its destruction, but the important fact that the Biblical flood was a worldwide flood, not a local one.

 1. God keeps His promises

 He said He would do it and He did.
 Whether it is good or bad, we need to be careful as well as optimistic when we consider God's promises to bless or punish us.

 We have the misconception that obedience in the Old Testament was very important but in the New Testament God is more laid back about obedience.
 Paul says in I Corinthians 10:11 that what was written in the Old Testament was for our instruction so we could take note and learn.
 The command to repent and be baptized or to live holy lives, etc. must be exactly obeyed today as His commands were then.

 For those on the ark as for those in the church, God is with us to help and guard us during our journey.
 Jesus was called, "Emmanuel", which means God with us.
 He will be on board until the end.
 We, therefore, must never be afraid of whatever flood comes into our lives.

-- Why did God wait 120 years between the pronouncement of His judgment and instructions to Noah, and the actual event of the flood, and what are the implications for us?
+- Why did God wait 120 years between the pronouncement of His judgment and instructions to Noah and the actual flood?
+What are the implications for us?

 - Why did God make the distinctions between clean and unclean animals to enter the Ark?

-- Summarize Genesis 7:10-24 and state the significance about how God brings about the flood.
+- Summarize Genesis 7:10-24 and describe how God brought about the flood.